zerok/zerokspot.com/content/weblog/2021/smartlocks-for-austrian-postal-delivery.md

 I don't think that ÖPAG will do much better here.
 Why you would give a delivery person access to your home is beyond me.
-There are just so many aspects of that idea that make me kringe.
+There are just so many aspects of that idea that make me cringe.
 Who is responsible that the camera only records if the door has been opened by the delivery service?
 Where are the recordings stored?
 Are there recordings?
 Are they admissible at a court if lock is abused?
 The camera is provided by the ISP A1, what if you are with some other